 THE PROCEDURES ARE AS FOLLOWS:

 1) Review the course descriptions for the 190 seminars and identify the courses you are interested in.
-Course descriptions also available below. https://classes.berkeley.edu/
+Course descriptions are available on the Schedule of Classes. https://classes.berkeley.edu/

 3) Students are recommended to list at least their top 3 preferences on the online request form.
 We will do our best to assign students to their top choice, but cannot guarantee this.
 You may take more than one seminar course only after all other students are added AND if space permits.
 Additional seminars count as electives in the major.

 4) We will assign most of the available space in each seminar prior to the beginning of classes.
-Priority is given to declared sociology seniors who have not satisfied the seminar requirement – graduating seniors first, then seniors graduating the following semester, etc. After these students are accommodated, other students may be considered by the instructor during the first day of instruction, if space permits.
-Students will get an email informing them of their seminar placement.
+Priority is given to declared sociology seniors who have not satisfied the seminar requirement – graduating seniors first, then seniors graduating the following semester, etc. Students will get an email informing them of their seminar placement.

 5) During the break, you will be granted permission to add the seminar you were assigned to.
-Students must enroll into their assigned seminar course via Cal Central before the first day of instruction.
+To accept your seminar assignment, students must enroll into their assigned seminar course via Cal Central before the first day of instruction.
 In order to retain your placement, students must also attend the seminar class during the first 2 weeks of instruction or you will be dropped from the course.

 6) After the first class meeting, any remaining seats in each seminar will be filled with interested students who have been attending the class, and meet the priority groups listed above in item #4.
 Enrollment into the course is at the discretion of the department.